Madaniya Member Organisations

 Fajjet Khuraq is a community initiative inside of Syria aiming to keep alive the traditional techniques used in making rag rugs in the way that the previous generations used to make.

-They hosts regular workshops to encourage other members of the community to make handmade rugs and other coverings using looms or hooks.
-They rely entirely on reusing unwanted rags and fabrics. -
+They hosts regular workshops to encourage other members of the community to make handmade rugs and other coverings using looms or hooks. -

 Families for Freedom